“Pears cannot ripen alone. So we ripened together.” — Meridel Le Sueur

 shed their obnoxious cottony seeds

-to the most distant, wind-driven places.
+into the most distant, wind-driven places.